KRR-Oxford/DeepOnto/README.md

 ### BERTSubs

-* We are working on transforming BERTSubs' original [experiment codes](https://gitlab.com/chen00217/bert_subsumption) to this project.
+*BERTSubs* [3] is a system for ontology subsumption prediction.
+We are working on transforming its original [experiment codes](https://gitlab.com/chen00217/bert_subsumption) to this project.

 ## License